saksham4106/anime-terminal/README.md

     Choose episode [1-13]: 1 6
         This would choose episodes 1 2 3 4 5 6
 	To select the last episode use -1

+    When selecting non-interactively, the first result will be selected, if anime is passed
 ```